 Now Director of Music at Marquette University in Milwaukee, Wisconsin, Dr. Janners conducts the wind ensemble, jazz ensemble, and pep bands.
 He also supervises the overall music program at Marquette.
 Since his arrival at Marquette, the University has instituted a music minor program of study, renovated the music area to include practice rooms and improved music library and instrument storage spaces, and has acquired more than 20 pianos for use across the campus.
 Among his most recent honors, Dr. Janners was the recipient of the 2007 Excellence in Teaching Award from Saint Xavier University.
 He was also recently elected President of the Big East Conference Band Directors Association.

 He is in high demand as a guest conductor, clinician and adjudicator, and presented a series of clinics on performance psychology at the State Music Conferences of Wisconsin, Illinois, Iowa, Indiana, Michigan, New Jersey, and Alabama, and the Midwest Clinic in Chicago, Illinois.
 He presented a major scholarly paper on Performance Psychology in July 2012 at the conference of the International Society for the Research and Promotion of Wind Music in Coimbra, Portugal.
-Dr. Janners has served as conductor of the National Band Association College All-Star Band on three different occasions, and he serves on the conducting staff at the Blue Lake Fine Arts camp in the summers.
+Dr. Janners has served as conductor of the National Band Association College All-Star Band on three different occasions, and on the conducting staff at the Blue Lake Fine Arts summer camps.
 He also serves as a pre-concert lecturer for the Milwaukee Symphony Orchestra.